Alroma79/data-flywheel-chatbot/docs/04_docker_guide.md

 # Docker Deployment Guide

+## Recent Changes
+**Updated September 2024**: Consolidated multiple docker-compose.yml files into a single configuration at repository root.
+The new compose file includes:
+- Main backend service with health checks
+- Optional PostgreSQL database service (using profiles)
+- Test service for automated testing
+- Improved volume mappings and environment variable handling

 ## Overview

 This guide covers containerizing and deploying the Data Flywheel Chatbot using Docker and Docker Compose.
 The containerized application maintains all functionality while providing consistent deployment across environments.